AnggaR96s/Reforestation/README.md

-## What do you call an eagle who can play the piano?
-Talonted!
+## Which side of the chicken has more feathers?
+The outside.